 From hiring Synergy for implementation to report, the Owner was able to experience results within 60 days in the clinic building.

 From hiring Synergy for implementation to report, the Owner was able to experience results within 60 days in the clinic building.
-Through Data Analytics, it was confirmed that some of the electric resistance coils were in fact undersized for the actual conditions.
+Data Analytics confirmed that some of the electric resistance coils were in fact undersized for the actual conditions.
 Synergy suggested replacing equipment that was undersized and recommended modifications be made to the equipment that was not operating at full capacity.
-Once the coils were changed by the contractors, the space temperatures in the identified areas were no longer cold but meeting the set point.
-Additional operating and energy conservation measures were identified by the analytics and presented to the Owner.
+Once the contractors changed the coils, the space temperatures in the identified areas were no longer cold, but meeting the set point.
+Analytics identified additional operating and energy conservation measures which was presented to the Owner.
 This was a lessons-learned opportunity by the Owner.
 Evaluating first cost compared to operating cost, long-term maintenance, and flexibility would be looked at in much more detail going forward.